The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 super().__init__()

-# Learnable latent queries
+# Learnable latent queries (THE KEY INNOVATION!)

 self.latents = nn.Parameter(torch.randn(num_latents, feature_dim))